-estimates that the INPV for manufacturers of furnaces, central air conditioners, and heat pumps in the base case (without amended standards) is \$8.50 billion in 2009\$.
-For the standards in this rule on energy efficiency, DOE expects that manufacturers may lose 5.6 to 10.6 percent of their INPV, or approximately \$0.48 billion to \$0.90 billion.
-For the standards in this rule on standby mode and off mode power, DOE expects that manufacturers may lose up to

-2.9 percent of their INPV, or approximately \$0.25 billion.
+The industry net present value (INPV) is the sum of the discounted cash flows to the industry from the base year through the end of the analysis period (2010 through 2045).
+Using a real discount rate of 8.0 percent, DOE estimates that the INPV for manufacturers of furnaces, central air conditioners, and heat pumps in the base case (without amended standards) is \$8.50 billion in 2009\$.
+For today's standards on energy efficiency, DOE expects that manufacturers may lose 5.6 to 10.6 percent of their INPV, or approximately \$0.48 billion to \$0.90 billion.
+For today's standards on standby mode and off mode power, DOE expects that manufacturers may lose up to 2.9 percent of their INPV, or approximately \$0.25 billion.